 Healthcare and cybersecurity: 73% of breaches lack DMARC enforcement

 The healthcare sector has become a target for both low-level and occasionally spectacularly successful cyberattacks.
-Hospitals, insurers, medical supply chains, service and medical providers are prime targets for threat actors, with email phishing attacks, ransomware, and data breaches on the rise.
+Hospitals, insurers, medical supply chains, service providers and medical organizations are prime targets for threat actors, with email phishing attacks, ransomware, and data breaches on the rise.
 In 2024, 94% of U.S. healthcare organizations experienced a cyberattack, with the average cost per organization at $4,740,000, up 5% from the previous year.
 National security bodies predict that cyberattacks on healthcare and other critical infrastructure are likely to triple in the coming years.

 A permanent fixture of the attack landscape, phishing, in which bad actors pretend to be the companies they are targeting, is the most significant cyber threat, responsible for an estimated 60% of all healthcare breaches.
 Ransomware attacks, which most often begin with phishing, are particularly damaging and also crushingly costly to remediate: the 2024 Change Healthcare breach affecting hundreds of millions of individuals also caused widespread disruptions.
 As such, email security – a weakness for many healthcare organizations – must be prioritized, including measures to combat these threats such as: